Faimalaga Luka: Speaker of Parliament

 In June 2003 he became speaker of parliament, although an opposition MP at the time.

 Governor-General

 Luka was appointed as Governor-General on 9 September 2003, as the representative of Elizabeth II, Queen of Tuvalu.
 He retired on 15 April 2005, after reaching his 65th birthday.
 Tuvalu, unlike most countries, has a mandatory retirement age for all civil servants.

 Declines a knighthood

-Historical note: Luka was the only Governor-General of Tuvalu not to accept a knighthood.
-The practice of a Governor-General of Tuvalu accepting a knighthood was resumed by Luka's successor to that office, Sir Filoimea Telito, who accepted an appointment to the Most Distinguished Order of Saint Michael and Saint George (GCMG).
+Luka was the only Governor-General of Tuvalu not to accept a knighthood.

 Death

-He died on August 19, 2005 in Fiji where he had been referred for medical treatment.
+Luka died on 19 August 2005, in Fiji where he had been referred for medical treatment.